 We handle aggravated assault cases of all types.
 We know how to protect your rights and provide you with a personalized and aggressive defense to your criminal charges.

 Rossen Law Firms offers FREE strategy sessions so you know how we’ll fight to get the best possible outcome on your case.
 Unlike most law firms, we don’t put a time limit on this meeting.
+To schedule your consultation with an expert Fort Lauderdale aggravated assault lawyer, call our office today.

 HOW WE WIN AGGRAVATED ASSAULT CASES IN FLORIDA